 The New Method

-The new method takes advantage of a self-defence strategy that crabs and some other animals use to avoid predators.
+The new method takes advantage of a self defense strategy that crabs and some other animals use to avoid predators.
 Have you ever seen a lizard drop its tail off?
 This may happen when the animal feels threatened, and similarly, crabs can actively drop a claw off to increase their chances of survival if they are under attack.
 By simply sticking a sharp object into the soft joint mid-way down the claw, a fisher can make the crab drop its claw which avoids damage to the joint that can occur when cracking or clipping the claw off.
 When a crab drops its claw, survival increases by 29% on average, meaning more crabs survive to regrow their claws and reproduce, thus supporting the population and the fishery into the future.
 Local fishers helped develop the slogan, “Don’t clip the biter, stick it” to communicate the alternate claw removal technique.

 To see this technique in action, check out our video below.